Other On-line Hearing Aid Museums

 aids—beautiful and rare ear trumpets and domes and related items.
 Click on each

 item and you'll be able to see several views of each hearing aid.

 One Web-page Museum Histories

 Center Online has a one-page history of hearing aids.

 The History of Hearing Aids – From Seashells to Mini-computers—an

 article about hearing aid history by Matt Jacks (2008).

-Aids to Hearing: From Julius Caesar to Julius Lempert—another article
+Aids to Hearing: From Julius Caesar to Julius Lempert—a one-page history

 History of Hearing Aids (in Japanese) or